Biologics & Biosimilars

 Biosimilars are medicines that are highly similar, but not identical to biological medicines.
 Because of the uniqueness and complexity of biologics, biosimilars are NOT generic copies of biologic medicines.
-While there are a small number of biosimilars approved in other countries, there are no approved biosimilars in the U.S. Some, however, are under development.
-The U.S. Food and Drug Administration (FDA) accepted its first two applications for approval of a biosimilar in late summer 2014.
+The U.S. Food and Drug Administration (FDA) approved five more biosimilars in 2017, bringing the total to nine approved biosimilars.

 As part of the Affordable Care Act (ACA), Congress enacted the Biologics Price Competition and Innovation Act (BPCIA) establishing authority for FDA to review and approve biosimilars.

 BPCIA requires that a biosimilar be “highly similar” to an already-approved innovative biologic product and that “there are no clinically meaningful differences” between it and the reference product “in terms of the safety, purity, and potency of the product.”

 The law also gives FDA authority to deem a biosimilar to be “interchangeable.”
 Interchangeability requires a significantly higher standard to confirm that an interchangeable biosimilar will achieve the same clinical result in any given patient.

 FDA has been developing processes and standards to review and approve biosimilars.

 Key decisions, such as the kinds of studies that must be done and standards for biosimilars, have not yet been made.
 There are currently two draft guidance documents out for comment and more are expected.